Susan DiDonato (1959 - 2020) - Obituary

 She will be lovingly missed and remembered by her beloved mother, C. Louise Hadley of Holden; her fiancé, Donald J. Moore III of Holden; her brother, Craig Hadley and his wife, Ann of Keene, NH; her sister, Sharon Hadley and her partner, Luisa Tavares of Hudson; and many aunts, uncles, nieces, nephews and cousins.

 Relatives and friends are invited to visit with the family from 10 to 11 a.m. on Friday, September 18 at St. George's Church, 38 Brattle Street, Worcester.
 Appropriate Covid-19 protocol will be observed including the use of face masks and social distancing.
 A Mass of Christian Burial will follow at 11 a.m.
-Burial will be in St. John's Cemetery, 260 Cambridge Street, Worcester. www.milesfuneralhome.com
+Burial will be in St. John's Cemetery, 260 Cambridge Street, Worcester.
+Arrangements are under the care of Miles Funeral Home, 1158 Main St., Holden.www.milesfuneralhome.com